SemanticBeeng/lms-clean/report.md

 ## Staging

+Staging is the operation that generates object programs (also referred as staged programs) from  meta-programs.
+For instance, the usual final "pipeline" is to write a meta-program, stage it (this includes a compile-time and a run-time), then compile and run the object program.

+Staged annotations are used at staging time to give information about how we intend the object program to be built.

 In meta-programming, the staged annotations can usually take multiple forms:

 * String (Yes, you read that right, the full program is written as a string!)